-Our Class I directors will be elected by a plurality vote.
-As a result, if a quorum is present at the annual meeting, the three persons receiving the greatest number of votes will be elected to serve as our Class I directors.
+Our Class II directors will be elected by a plurality vote.
+As a result, if a quorum is present at the annual meeting, the four persons receiving the greatest number of votes will be elected to serve as our Class II directors.
 Withholding authority to vote for a director nominee will not affect the outcome of the election of directors.

-The ratification and approval of the change in our company name will require the affirmative vote of a majority of the shares of our common stock outstanding on the record date.
-The ratification and approval of the appointment of Ernst & Young LLP as our independent auditors for the year ending December 31, 2007 will require the affirmative vote of a majority of the votes cast with respect to such matter.
+The ratification and approval of the appointment of Ernst & Young LLP as our independent auditors for the year ending December 31, 2008 will require the affirmative vote of a majority of the votes cast with respect to such matter.
 Any other business that may properly come before the annual meeting for a vote will require the affirmative vote of a majority of the votes cast with respect to such matter unless a greater vote is required by law or our charter or bylaws.
-On any such matter, an abstention from voting will have the same effect as a vote against the proposal.
-A broker non-vote will have the same effect as a vote against the proposals and will not be considered in calculating the number of votes necessary for their approval.
+On any such matter, any abstention from voting or broker non-vote will not count as a vote for or against these proposals and will not be considered in calculating the number of votes necessary for their approval.